AgoraLab/agora-chat-uikit/android/2 - get-started/quickstart.md

-This pages explains how to quickly implement sending messages in a conversation.
+With UIKit, you can easily implement messaging in one-to-one chats and chat groups.
+This page explains how do this for a one-to-one chat.

 ## Prerequisites